Rose Care InstructionsEverything you need to know about how to care for roses

 Can you water roses too much?

 Yes.
+Determining how often you should water roses is key to beautiful blooms.
 Drenching roses with too much water at one time pushes nutrients away from the plant roots, leading to excessive weeding, fertilizing, and pruning.
 Additionally, frequent light watering can make the root system shallow and unprepared to handle the rigors of prolonged drought.